impromptu1583/CrownLink/SC Networking.md

 xx xx |    0d  00    |  08  00  |  1a  00  | 02 00 | 01 00 | 05
 ```

-the single byte payload always seems to be `05`
+when connecting the single byte payload always seems to be `05`

+when waiting on a user (e.g. drop player screen) the payload appears to be the user id)

 ### Type 10 00 Join Lobby